JohnArild/CANtest/README.md

 # CANtest
-This project is created to test CAN functionality on BluePill
+This project is created to test CAN functionality on STM32 For initial testing, STM32F103C8T6 (Blue Pill) is used.

-Testboard is STM32F103C8T6 based BluePill.
+Custom board is being developed and is found in folder kiCad.

+This information will change when the code is changed to work on the new board.

 Released under BSD License, see file named LICENSE